Time icon

 Consider whether you intend to offer a cell phone allowance to all part-time and full-time employees or those in specific roles or seniority levels.
 For example, sales professionals who must keep in touch with potential leads and customers on the go may regularly use a mobile device.

 Local laws may also influence your decision.
-For example, Illinois-based businesses must adhere to the state’s expense reimbursement law, which was changed in January 2019 to require employers to reimburse “all necessary expenditures or losses incurred by the employee within the employee’s scope of employment and directly related to services performed for the employer.”
+For example, Illinois-based businesses must adhere to the state's expense reimbursement law, which changed in January 2019 to require employers to reimburse “all necessary expenditures or losses incurred by the employee within the employee's scope of employment and directly related to services performed for the employer.”

 2. What's the budget for your stipend?